๐Ÿ“ŠAdvanced Financial Accounting

 1. A segment has 8% of combined revenue, 12% of combined assets, and 6% of the greater profit/loss measure.
 Is it a reportable segment?
 Which threshold did it meet?

-2. Compare and contrast the aggregation criteria with the quantitative thresholds—which analysis comes first, and why does the sequence matter?
+2. Compare the aggregation criteria with the quantitative thresholds.
+Which analysis comes first, and why does the sequence matter for determining reportable segments?

 3. Why does the profit or loss threshold use "the greater of total profits or total losses" rather than simply net combined profit/loss?
 What manipulation does this prevent?

 4. A company reorganizes from geographic segments to product-line segments mid-year.
-What are the disclosure and restatement requirements, and how do these apply to interim reports?
+What are the disclosure and restatement requirements, and how do these apply to interim reports already issued?

-5. FRQ-style: A manufacturing company has three operating segments.
+5. Practice problem: A manufacturing company has three operating segments.
 Segment A sells to one customer representing 45% of total entity revenue.
-Explain what disclosures are required under (a) segment reporting rules and (b) entity-wide disclosure rules, and discuss how these disclosures serve different user needs.
+Explain what disclosures are required under (a) segment reporting rules and (b) entity-wide disclosure rules, and discuss how these two sets of disclosures serve different user needs.